 The best way to avoid overeating for the holidays?
-Stop dietingNovember 19th, 2012 by Carrie Stetler in Health /
+Stop dietingNovember 19, 2012 by Carrie Stetler in Medicine & Health / Health

 Thanksgiving ushers in the long season of holiday treats.
 While many look forward to gobs of stuffing and plates piled high with cookies, others view the smorgasbords with dread.
 For them, holiday eating means blown diets, expanding waistlines and a lingering sense of guilt.
 Rutgers-Camden psychologist Charlotte Markey studies America's conflicted relationship with food and how eating habits are shaped by family and cultural norms.
 She talked to Rutgers Today about the key to avoiding holiday overindulgence and the futility of dieting.

 Rutgers Today: What's the best way for people to prevent holiday bingeing?

 Markey: So much of what we know from research is that when people try to restrain themselves – if they approach the holiday saying, "I can't have dessert" – they're setting themselves up for failure.
 Those who just say, 'I'm going to enjoy myself" do much better.
 When something becomes forbidden and "bad,'' that's when overindulgence sets in.
 One of the predictors of overeating and obesity is a history of dieting.
 So those with concerns about their weight, when they feel free to indulge, they're going to do it.
 Also, eating can be a coping mechanism.
 When you're stressed out and shopping for presents until late at night, one way to approach things is just to accept that you're going to eat because it's a comfort right now and January will be different.

 Rutgers Today: Why do Americans have such a troubled relationship with food?